ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

   <li>learn safejump and pressure setups</li>
   <li>coutner hit combos off 2S, c.S, and f.S</li>
   <li>sometimes you turn around on a jump cross and you have no idea why or how or if it can be controlled?</li>
+  <li>when you jump attack with dash speed you end up in throw range</li>

 </details>

 ## Working on anti air